CMSgov/qpp-eu-data/staging/2024/README.md

   > This file is normally a `.pdf` file downloaded from the qpp documents page, but this year it was provided as a `.docx` emailed to Shane Dougherty.

+  > [!IMPORTANT]
+  > Berkeley County, SC was added as a valid county after initial data release.
+    A second data load was done to include this county.
+However, the policy `.docx` fact sheet does not include this Berkeley County.

 - **[National Counties Gazetteer File](./2024_Gaz_counties_national.txt): FIPS Codes**

   Enrich each county with its corresponding FIPS code.
 Obtain the National